JoshuaMiles/ICanHazInternetz/README.md

 # ICanHazInternetz
-University project for introductory website building using primarily PHP
+University project for introductory website building using primarily PHP and mysql.
+Purpose of the project was to build a website around a dataset of wifi hotspots.

-Look up wifi hot spots in the area.

 The following desgins where made by Elliot Moore (mooreorless) using nothing but SASS.